warrenmwang/antra-hw/hw5_react_01/main.md

 > to run natively, into a single, minified file that is browser ready.
 Webpack
 > also has the concept of loaders which are other pre-processors that can do extra
 > stuff before bundling such as running Babel transpilation and/or resolving CSS style imports.
+> Webpack will do stuff in the minifying process such as tree-shaking.